Poland Crypto Tax

 Social Security Contributions

-Employers are required to pay the following contributions:
+Employers shall pay the following contributions:

 • Pension – 9,76%